 If you’re like me, you have to see an experience for yourself despite various reviews.
 Fortunately, I have some alternative options you can do if you still want to experience Zaina Lodge at a more cost-friendly rate!

-Even if the rate was lower, there was not enough to make me say I would come back for a second stay unless it were complimentary.
+Even if the rate was lower, there was not enough to make me say I would come back for a second stay.